openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Responsibility for Third-party Service Integrations
 ---------------------------------------------------
 When dealing with third-parties that may store PII (ex.
-Optimizely, Google Analytics, Sailthru) the implementing developer(s) or team members should work with the drivers of the feature and legal to ensure that:
+Optimizely, Google Analytics, Sailthru) the implementing developer(s) or team members should work with the drivers of the feature and legal counsel to ensure that:

 - The third party has a legitimate need for that information to provide the necessary service
 - We send only the minimum necessary information to meet the goals of the feature